AI in Cybersecurity: A Double-Edged Sword

 Integrating AI into cybersecurity isn’t just a trend; it’s a response to the escalating sophistication of cyber threats.
 As digital networks have grown more complex and integral to our daily lives, traditional cybersecurity measures have struggled to keep pace.
 In this context, AI emerges as a critical ally.
 With its ability to learn, adapt, and respond at a speed and scale unmatched by human capabilities, AI offers hope in addressing the burgeoning scale and complexity of cyber threats.

-However, the story doesn’t end here.
+The story doesn’t end here.
 The attributes that make AI a powerful tool for defense also make it a formidable weapon for offense.
-Cybercriminals, recognizing the potential of AI, are employing it to conduct more sophisticated, stealthy, and persistent attacks.
+Cybercriminals, recognizing AI’s potential, are employing it to conduct more sophisticated, stealthy, and persistent attacks.
 This development has led to an arms race, with both sides leveraging AI’s potential to outmaneuver each other.

 The Janus Face of AI in Cybersecurity